-Mach requires a current version of mozilla-central (or a tree derived from) (mach was committed on 2012-09-26).
-Mach also requires Python 2.7. mach itself is Python 3 compliant.
-However, modules used by mach likely aren't Python 3 compliant just yet.
-Stick to Python 2.7.
+Mach requires a current version of /mozilla-central/ (or a tree derived from there).
+Mach was committed on 2012-SEP-26.
+Mach also requires Python 2.7.
+Mach itself is Python 3 compliant, but modules used by mach likely are not Python 3 compliant - so stick to Python 2.7.

 From the root of the source tree checkout, you should just be able to type:

 If all is well, you should see a help message.
 Of course, in a random dir you just get a cryptic error message to improve the experience.

 If you get error messages, make sure that you have all of the build requisites for your system.

 If it works, you can look at compiler warnings:

 Try running the program:

 $ ./mach run